danielharrell/open-eyes-lect-2017-18/Open.md

 *must become* so for all.
-Or to borrow from Bergson, the conversation depends the seminar's having, or gaining, a common sense of its own, where how things seem is now how things are, and what is said from the chairs is about something on the table.
+Or to borrow from Bergson, the conversation depends the seminar's having, or gaining, a common sense of its own, where how things seem is now how they are, and what is said from the chairs is about something on the table.
 And it is the table, in this sense, that cannot be described, as if its presence were impossible.
-For even as the conversation empties the chairs to fill the table for the participants, to any observer, the chairs stay full, the table left bare.
+For even as the conversation empties the chairs to fill the table, for the participants; to any observer, the chairs stay full, the table left bare.

 But suppose this were enough to convince us that being open is present, in a sense to be distinguished from its possibility.
-The question *how* it is present, however, would not seem clarified by this distinction, but obscured to the point of paradox.
+Still, the question *how* it is present would not seem clarified by this distinction, but obscured, to the point of paradox.
 For what could it mean to ask *how* being open is present, if this is *not* a question, even implicitly, about its possibility?

 # Part Five {#five}

-To clarify what it might mean, I want to return to Aristotle, for my final passage of the night.
+To clarify what the question might mean, I want to return to Aristotle, for my final passage of the night.
 This comes from
 *De Anima*: